Cray-HPE/docs-csm/operations/network/management_network/wipe_mgmt_switches.md

-# Wipe Management Switch Config
+# Wipe Management Switch Configuration

 This procedure describes how to wipe Aruba, Dell, and Mellanox switch configurations.